learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'A class that will hide an element on the screen, but its space will still be there.'

   - title: 'Positioning'
-    note: 'These classes are brute force and not responsive, if you use left, the list will always be left.'
+    note: 'These classes are brute force and not responsive, if you use left, the element will always be floated left.'
     items:
       - name: '`.clearfix`'
         details:
-          - 'Adds a class that can be used on floating wrappers to trigger a clear fix.'
+          - 'Add a class that can be used on floating wrappers to trigger a clear fix.'
       - name: '`.left`, `.right`'
         details:
           - 'Will `float` the element to the `left` or the `right`'